 Vice President, Business Development: Sarah Cole, MBA, F.SAME.
 Ms. Cole has been with OEI since 2000 and leads our company's business development and marketing initiatives.
 Her focus is on cultivating, maintaining, and serving federal customers, responsible for client relationship development, pursuit capture management, and proposal strategy, preparation, and execution.
 She holds a BBA in Entrepreneurship from Baylor University and an MBA from the University of Dallas.

-In addition to OEI's leadership and management team, our staff includes Professional Engineers (Civil, Mechanical, Electrical, Aeronautical, Environmental), GIS specialists, Certified Floodplain Managers, Certified Plumbing Designers, title examiners/landmen, and administrative personnel.
+In addition to OEI's leadership and management team, our staff includes Professional Engineers (Civil, Mechanical, Electrical, Aeronautical, Environmental), GIS specialists, Certified Floodplain Managers, and administrative personnel.

 EXPERIENCE